Last updated: May 6, 2026

 - After each upload, save the confirmation page or take a screen shot.

-- If the portal will not accept the file and a deadline is close, use the statewide fax at 1-855-804-8960, mail it to Central ASPEN Scanning Area (CASA), PO Box 830, Bernalillo, NM 87004, or take it to a field office, as listed on the state application.
+- If the portal will not accept the file and a deadline is close, use the statewide fax at 1-855-804-8960, mail it to Central ASPEN Scanning Area (CASA), PO Box 830, Bernalillo, NM 87004, or take it to an HCA field office.

 What documents to scan or upload before starting